-TLC is a therapeutic educational facility that offers a comprehensive system of individual, family and group treatment services provided within a small and highly structured educational setting.
-The program operates as a rehabilitative behavioral health services program which is designed to improve a student's ability to function independently as provided for by South Carolina state law.
-The program serves students with severe emotional needs and students who are capable of benefitting from counseling and complex behavior support systems.
-The purpose of the program is to provide services to students with challenges which impede their despite academic progress, multiple intensive educational and interventions.
+TLC is a therapeutic educational facility that offers a comprehensive system of individual, family, and group treatment services provided within a small and highly structured educational setting.
+The program serves students with severe emotional needs and students who are capable of benefiting from counseling and complex behavior support systems.
+The purpose of the program is to provide services to students with challenges which impede their academic progress, despite multiple intensive educational and behavioral interventions.
 Placement is designed with the expectation that the student will benefit from the program and move towards the goal of returning to the base school.
 The program presently serves students in grades K-12.

-TLC also provides Rehabilitative Behavioral Health Services (RBHS) for students who would have required Clinical Day Services and/or out-of-district placement to meet the educational and behavioral/emotional needs of these students.
-The Therapeutic Learning Center allows students to remain in District and live at home and be provided a quality education and counseling services that would otherwise have to be provided by outside agencies, typically at the expense of the District.
+TLC also provides Rehabilitative Behavioral Health Services (RBHS) for students who would have required Clinical Day Services and/or out-of-district placement to meet their educational and behavioral/emotional needs.
+The TLC allows students to remain in district and live at home and be provided a quality education and counseling services that would otherwise have to be provided by outside agencies, typically at the expense of the District.